segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Important differences from the classic Amplitude destination

-The classic Amplitude destination captures the following user fields in device-mode (when it runs on the user's device):
+The classic Amplitude destination captures the Device Type (for example, Mac, PC, mobile devices) user field in device-mode (when it runs on the user's device).

-- Device Type (for example, Mac, PC, mobile device)

-Amplitude (Actions) runs in cloud-mode, and does not capture this field.
+Amplitude (Actions) runs in cloud-mode, and doesn't capture this field.
 {% capture log-event-details %}
 #### Track Revenue Per Product